edjames/ticketmeister/README.md

     rake create:feature 4047 3

-Same for a sysops ticket, assuming the estimate for work is 3 pts, do this...
+Same for a sysops ticket, assuming the estimate for work is 2 pts, do this...

-    rake create:feature 4047 3
+    rake create:sysops 4047 2

 BAM!